zdharma-continuum/fast-syntax-highlighting/README.md

 [![asciicast](https://asciinema.org/a/112367.png)](https://asciinema.org/a/112367)

 # Updates (2018)
+**2018-05-27**

+Added support for 256-color themes.
+There are six themes shipped with FSH.
+The command to switch theme is `fast-theme {theme-name}`, it has a completion which lists available themes and options.

 **2018-05-25**

 Hash holding paths that shouldn't be grepped (globbed) – blacklist for slow disks, mounts, etc.: